Why I feature #ChocLitSaturdays (book reviews & guest author features)

 Acquired Book By: I am a regular reviewer for ChocLitUK, where I hand select which books in either their backlist and/or current releases I would like to read next for my #ChocLitSaturdays blog feature.
 As of June 2016, I became a member of the ChocLit Stars Team in tandem with being on the Cover Reveal Team which I joined in May 2016.
 I reference the Stars as this is a lovely new reader contribution team of sending feedback to the publisher ahead of new book releases.
 As always, even if I’m involved with a publisher in this sort of fashion, each review is never influenced by that participation and will always be my honest impression as I read the story.
 Whether the author is one I have previously read or never had the pleasure to read until the book greets my shelf.

-Why Jorie wanted to read this debut:
+Why Jorie wanted to read a Contemporary Rom series:

 Places to find the book: